tst2005/lua-classcommons2/README.md

 # TODO

- * Add the tests suite !
+ * Add the modified test-suite !
  * Add license header in each files
  * Add submodule for each class implementation
- * See to allow class("name") without table argument.
+ * Try to allow class("name") without table argument.
  * See if the classcommons2 must really provide the `require("class")` and `require("instance")`
  * * With the help of ([newmodule](https://github.com/tst2005/lua-newmodule) and [provide](https://github.com/tst2005/lua-provide) (See [lua-mininal](https://github.com/tst2005/lua-minimal) for details) classcommons2 will be able to provide the easiest was to got class and instance.
 Currently done by the dragoon-framework.